ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 GENERAL
 =======

-The Decoding toolbox has been created for classification of structural and functional brain images.
+The Decoding Toolbox has been created for classification of structural and functional brain images.
 It is currently optimized for SPM2, SPM5, and SPM8, but can also be extended to other brain image analysis tools.